Cinnamon Bear Claws (Bread Machine Dough + Almond Glaze)

 I made these for the first time and they turned out just lovely!
 So excited to make my own, super fresh bear claws at home rather than paying 4 dollars each for a semi stale one.
 Thanks again!“–CHELSEA D.

-• WATER: Room temperature tap water is fine—no need to warm it
+WATER: Room temperature tap water is fine—no need to warm liquids with a bread machine.

-• FLOUR: Use unbleached all-purpose flour; bread flour or bleached all-purpose are good substitutes; Weigh the flour for the best results.
+FLOUR: Use unbleached all-purpose flour; bread flour or bleached all-purpose are good substitutes; Weigh for best accuracy.

-• SUGAR: Granulated white sugar; coconut sugar can work but will darken the dough
+SUGAR: Granulated white sugar for the dough and filling

 Step-by-Step Instructions